 - It can also be an abstract space between two states of mind

 - It is a space full of contradictory emotions.
-It is full of possibility, potential and renewal as we await what is to come.
+Liminal space is full of possibility, potential and renewal as we await what is to come.
 However, it also often feels uncomfortable and disorienting when we don’t know what is coming beyond the threshold

 4 Types of Liminality (by Arnold van Gennep)

 Arnold van Gennep invented the term ‘liminality’ in his novel Rites of Passage in 1908.
-Van Gennep identifies four key types of liminality:
+Van Gennep identifies four key types of liminal spaces:

-- Changes in Social Status: This includes initiation ceremonies where someone who as an outsider from a group becomes an official insider.
+This includes initiation ceremonies where someone who as an outsider from a group becomes an official insider.
 For example, this might take place when someone is given citizenship to a nation.
 The citizenship ceremony room is the liminal space.

 2. A fresh start

-People also often say spaces of liminality give us a fresh start.
+People also often say liminal space gives us a fresh start.
 We can put aside the things we didn’t like from a past situation and start afresh with a new positive outlook.

 3. Creativity and innovation

-Because liminality brings up strong emotions, a lot of creativity occurs during times of liminality.
+Because liminality brings up strong emotions, a lot of creativity occurs when you are in a liminal space.
 Songs, artworks and books are created to represent the strong emotions that liminality brings up.
 An example is the poem “Do not go gentle into that good night” by Dylan Thomas.